-Bose-Einstein condensates (BECs) made of ultracold alkali-metal atoms under microgravity were achieved dropping the BEC down a 146-meter-long drop chamber1, but also rocketing the BEC and conducting experiments during in-space flight.2
+Bose-Einstein condensates (BECs) made of ultracold alkali-metal atoms under microgravity were achieved dropping the BEC down a 146-meter-long drop chamber, but also rocketing the BEC and conducting experiments during in-space flight.

-In 2020 a BEC in harmonic trap3 has been observed with the NASA's Cold Atom Laboratory onboard of the International Space Station.
-Moreover, in 2021 the same team has reported the observation of ultracold atomic bubbles.4
+In 2020 a BEC in harmonic trap was observed with the NASA's Cold Atom Laboratory on board of the International Space Station (ISS).
+Moreover, in 2022 the same team reported the observation of ultracold atomic bubbles confined on a thin ellipsoidal shell.